 Job interview questions.

-5 Tips on What Not to Say in an Interview
+5 Tips On What Not To Say In An Interview

 When you’re in an interview, it’s important to be mindful of the things you say.
 In addition to being an opportunity to show off your qualifications, an interview is also a chance for the employer to get to know you as a person.
 How the interviewer determines whether you’re a good fit for their company and culture comes down to what you say and how you say it in the interview.
 It’s important to stay positive and enthusiastic throughout the interview, even if you’re feeling nervous.
 It’s also better to know what not to say so you can avoid any awkward situations which may result in you losing that job you’ve always dreamed of.
 Remember, the interview is your chance to sell yourself as the ideal candidate, so take a deep breath and focus on putting your best foot forward.